Grieving is a natural part of bereavement.

 There are also helplines and websites that you can use to get support and find information to help yourself or someone else going through bereavement.

-However you are feeling is okay but if you start to feel depressed, alone, very angry or anxious there’s a lot you can do to understand the way you’re feeling and start feeling better.
+However you’re feeling is okay but if you start to feel depressed, alone, very angry or anxious there’s a lot you can do to understand the way you’re feeling.

 It’s not always easy to notice when your emotions are getting the better of you and when you should get support.